wareya/BBAE/design.md

 This specifies at least 16 bytes of storage for the stack slot `a`, and creates a SSA variable a, and stores an i64 pointer to that stack slot in that SSA variable.
 The pointer is assumed to not alias any other memory and cannot be used to access any data outside of its own stack slot.
 The storage will remain valid exactly until the function exits or the compiler knows that it cannot be legally accessed any more.

+Stack slots are analogous to LLVM's alloca.

 For spec language purposes, stack slot names are treated like arguments.
 They are visible to all blocks even if the block does not take them as an argument.
+They evaluate to their pointer, not to their stored value.

 Stack slot directive can only occur at the start of a function, after arguments and before any blocks or statements.